Last updated 24th August 2023

 The Church of England is part of the One, Holy, Catholic and Apostolic Church.
 Our members worship the one true God, who is Father, Son and Holy Spirit.

 We profess the faith that is uniquely revealed in the Bible and set forth in the Catholic Creeds (the statements of faith developed in the Early Church that are still used in the Church's worship today).
 The Church is called to proclaim that faith afresh in each generation.
-Led by the Holy Spirit, the Church of England bore witness to Christian truth in historic texts that were developed in the sixteenth and seventeenth centuries: the Thirty-nine Articles of Religion, the Book of Common Prayer and the Ordinal (services for ordaining bishops, priests and deacons).
+Led by the Holy Spirit, the Church of England bore witness to Christian truth in historic texts that were developed in the sixteenth and seventeenth centuries: the Thirty-nine Articles of Religion, the Book of Common Prayer and the Ordinal (services for ordaining Bishops, Priests and Deacons).

-Read a short history of Anglicanism
+Read more about the Anglican Communion and a short history of Anglicanism by clicking here